-Marketing today is powerful indeed, partly because its creators have access to mind boggling budgets and everything modern psychology knows about influencing human behavior - including ways to influence us so subtly that we're often unaware of it.
+Modern marketing has such potential power over us because its creators have access to mind boggling budgets and everything modern psychology knows about influencing human behavior - including ways to influence us so subtly that we're often unaware of it.

 Unless you live without screens or media of any kind, it takes awareness and vigilance to screen out these messages and guard your capacity to think independently.
 Its hard work.

 Questioning everything allows you to make better choices.